Gordon Giltrap: 1970s

 By this stage in Giltrap's career, he was beginning to be concerned about becoming too predictable.
 He decided to move away from playing with a band and move back towards solo work.
-Giltrap's next album The Peacock Party which was released in 1979, was inspired by a book of the same name.
-This was in part illustrated by Alan Aldridge who also painted the colourful cover of the Giltrap album.
-A previous book entitled The Butterfly Ball and the Grasshopper's Feast had inspired an album by Roger Glover of Deep Purple which featured a host of stars.
-The Triumvirate team had also been working on an album inspired by the book featuring the voices of Judi Dench and Michael Hordern and it also featured celebrated musicians including Gerry Conway and Bruce Lynch both of whom had previously worked extensively with Cat Stevens.
+Giltrap's next album, The Peacock Party, which was released in 1979, was inspired by a book of the same name.
+This was in part illustrated by Alan Aldridge, who also painted the colourful cover of the Giltrap album.
+A previous book entitled The Butterfly Ball and the Grasshopper's Feast had inspired an album by Roger Glover of Deep Purple, which featured a host of stars.
+The triumvirate team had also been working on an album inspired by the book featuring the voices of Judi Dench and Michael Hordern, and it also featured celebrated musicians including Gerry Conway and Bruce Lynch, both of whom had previously worked extensively with Cat Stevens.
 Aldridge appeared to prefer Triumvirates's version and it was he who brought his next book The Peacock Party to the Triumvirate team to see if they were interested in another project.
 Triumvirate felt this was a good project for Giltrap to pursue.

 Giltrap's pieces on this album are less complicated but still feature a full band sound.
 The whole feel of the album is more upbeat than his previous three.
 The tracks are shorter in length and, ironically, feature Giltrap playing more electric guitar than previous albums.

-As previously mentioned, Giltrap had decided at this stage to move away from more commercial music and concentrate solely upon self-penned intricate guitar pieces.
-Whilst working on The Peacock Party he decided to retain the big band sound and incorporated many musicians within his pieces with whom he felt comfortable working.
+Giltrap had decided at this stage to move away from more commercial music and concentrate solely upon self-penned intricate guitar pieces.
+Whilst working on The Peacock Party, he decided to retain the big band sound and incorporated many musicians within his pieces with whom he felt comfortable working.
 For example, the album featured the first of Giltrap's several collaborations with violinist Ric Sanders of Fairport Convention and John Etheridge of Soft Machine also features.

 This album showcased Giltrap's talents from his strident electric guitar work on the opening track, "Headwind" to the intricacy of second acoustic track "Magpie Rag".
 This track incorporates a complex, oft-repeated riff around which the whole piece is based.
 The final track, "Dodo's Dream" has become a standard feature of his live performances in which he uses a looper and overdubbing to build up the piece.